tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 https://www.nytimes.com/2018/03/10/opinion/sunday/youtube-politics-radical.html

 Facebook is a space for communication.
 For groups.
 For friends.
 Except it actually tears us apart.
 Junkfeeds feed us neither things we need or want.
 Things that are designed to divide us and agitate us.

+## Junkfeeds are non-local

+The topography is unchanged (the territory) but that's less important than the topology.
+The change has gutted local news.
+Small towns are now unable to sustain local news as global junkfeeds gut the economy while plugging the people into a grid.
+The map is not the territory!
+In fact the map is no longer a map but instead a feed.
+A junkfeed scrolling endlessly.

 ## The Junkfeed as a tech utopia